Azure/AML-Kubernetes/docs/ASH/AML-ARC-Compute.md

 Make sure you have access to Azure and your Azure Stack Hub is ready for use.

-For supported Kubernetes clusters on Azure Stack, please use the AKS engine.
+You should use the AKS engine for supported Kubernetes clusters on Azure Stack.
 Please make sure you meet [Azure Stack Hub’s AKS engine requirements](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-set-up?view=azs-2008#prerequisites-for-the-aks-engine).

 To deploy a Kubernetes cluster from the Azure Stack Hub marketplace (This should only be used as a proof of concept.
 For supported Kubernetes clusters on Azure Stack please use the [AKS engine](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-set-up?view=azs-2008#prerequisites-for-the-aks-engine)):